-Drunk driving is a crime whether or not the person behind the wheel causes any property damage, injuries or fatalities.
-That means if someone is caught, arrested and found guilty of driving under the influence, there are a number of different penalties that can be assessed.
-From imprisonment, to the loss of a driver's license, to thousands of dollars in fines and fees, drunk driving can be a very expensive mistake.
+Drunk driving is a crime whether or not the person behind the wheel causes any property damage, injuries, or fatalities.
+If someone is found guilty of alcohol-impaired driving, they may face time in jail, loss of their driver's license, and thousands of dollars in fines and fees.
+A drunk driving crash can be even more expensive.